cloudqubes/cloudqubes.github.io/_posts/2020-02-25-working-with-openstack-api.md

 '
 {% endhighlight %}

-This is the authentication with scoped authorization, which means that authorizatoin is scoped to the project named `demo`.
+This is the [authentication with scoped authorization][scoped], which means that authorizatoin is scoped to the project named `demo`.

-Upon successfull authentication Keystone responds with a token in header parameter `X-Subject-Token`.
+If authentication is successful Keystone responds with a token in header parameter `X-Subject-Token`.
 This token has to be provided in 'X-Auth-Token' header parameter of subsequent API requests.

-Since the authentication token is very long and incovenient to copy/paste around, let's set an environment variable, and refer that variable in next request.
+Since the authentication token is very long and incovenient to copy/paste around, let's set an environment variable, and refer that variable in following requests.

 {% highlight shell %}
 export OS_TOKEN="<authentication token>"